Sucumbíos Triangle: History

 After the signing of the Salomón-Lozano Treaty in 1922, Colombia and Peru officially established their borders and exchanged strategic territories.
 Colombia obtained an entrance to the Amazon River through the Amazon Trapeze, and Peru de jure obtained a strategic exclave between the Putumayo and the San Miguel Rivers.
 Although it had ceded the territory to Colombia in 1916, the Ecuadorian government did not recognize the act since both signatory countries also had territorial disputes with Ecuador.

 After the Leticia Incident of 1932 and the Colombia–Peru War, the Protocol of Rio de Janeiro of 1934 was negotiated in which Colombia and Peru agreed that the borders would remain as had been agreed in 1922.
 Colombia made it clear that it recognized Peruvian sovereignty over the Sucumbíos Triangle.

 In 1933, after the failure of the only serious attempt to colonize the triangle, the Peruvian diplomats Víctor Manuel Maúrtua, Víctor Andrés Belaúnde, Alberto Ulloa Sotomayor and Raúl Porras Barrenechea tried to reach an agreement with their Colombian counterparts so that the Sucumbíos Triangle would return to Colombian sovereignty and the Amazon Trapeze to Peruvian sovereignty.
-The attempt did not succede, and Peru continued to claim the uncontrolled territory.
+The attempt did not succeed, and Peru continued to claim the uncontrolled territory.